 - Includes standardized instruments and data

-- The PCOA can provide documentation of improvement in student performance after curriculum has been modified or updated
+- The PCOA can provide documentation of improvement in student performance after a curriculum has been modified or updated.

-- The assessment imparts score data that can be used in research and correlational studies with existing assessments such as National Pharmacy College Admission Test (PCAT) scores, academic proficiency, and future North American Pharmacist Licensure Examination (NAPLEX) scores
+- The assessment imparts score data that can be used in research and correlational studies with existing assessments such as the National Pharmacy College Admission Test, academic proficiency, and future North American Pharmacist Licensure Examination (NAPLEX) scores.

-The 220-question, multiple choice assessment may be administered to students in all four professional years.
-Content on the assessment follows a blueprint that reflects actual curriculum hours established through a national sample of PharmD programs in the US.
+The 225-question assessment may be administered to students in all four professional years.
+Content on the assessment follows a blueprint that reflects curriculum hours established through a national sample of doctor of pharmacy programs in the US.

-Questions on the PCOA are broken down into four areas:
+Questions on the PCOA are broken down into four content areas: